Pain and Suffering Damages

 Two-Year Statute of Limitations

-Most states have statutes of limitations for different legal actions, which is a formal time limit to file certain types of claims.
+Most states have statutes of limitations for various legal actions, which are formal time limits for filing specific types of claims.
 For pain and suffering claims stemming from personal injuries, medical malpractice, or claims against the state, Hawaii has a two-year statute of limitations.
 This means that you have two years from the date of the incident that caused your pain and suffering to file a lawsuit.
 If you try to file after this deadline has passed, your case will likely be dismissed by the court.

 A $375,000 Damages Cap